 Read on to find out why some loans require deposits (while others don’t), how down payments are determined and the ins and outs of each loan type.

-Why Some Loans Require Deposits
+Why Some Loans Require Down Payments

-Many lenders require deposits for several reasons:
+Lenders require business loan deposits for several reasons:

 - When you put down a deposit, it demonstrates a commitment on your part.
 This helps persuade the lender that you’re serious about managing your finances and your business responsibly because you’ve invested some of your own money.

-How Deposits Are Determined
+How Down Payments Are Determined

-- Different types of loans have different deposit requirements
+- Different types of loans have different deposit requirements.

-- The purpose of your loan can affect whether you need a deposit
+- The purpose of your loan can affect whether you need a deposit.

-- Loan providers have varying deposit policies
+- Loan providers have varying deposit policies.

-- Collateral can sometimes be used to reduce or replace down payments
+- Collateral can sometimes be used to reduce or replace down payments.

 Some or all of these factors may come into play when lenders set your deposit requirements.

 Another popular SBA loan program is the Certified Development Company (CDC)/504 program, used for expanding or improving existing facilities or acquiring new buildings or equipment.
-Because collateral is involved, borrowers typically only make down payments of 10% on CDC/504 loans, though in some cases this may go as high as 20%.
+Because collateral is involved, borrowers typically only make down payments of 10% on CDC/504 loans, though in some cases this may go as high as 15% or 20%.

-Commercial Real-Estate Loans
+Commercial Real Estate Loans

 Loans for commercial real estate can be used to purchase, expand or improve existing properties.
 With this type of loan, the property being financed serves as collateral.
 If you default on your payments, your lender can claim your property and sell it to recover their losses.

 Financing for commercial equipment can be used to lease, purchase or upgrade machinery and other business equipment, including technology items such as computers.
-Some commercial equipment leases, known as fair market value leases, come with the option of returning your equipment at the end of your lease term, buying it or renewing your lease.
+Some commercial equipment leases, known as fair-market-value leases, come with the option of returning your equipment at the end of your lease term, buying it or renewing your lease.